 Expert Veterinary Care

-Before you blame your dog for the damage, ask yourself if she’s getting enough exercise.
-In general, dogs need at least 1-2 hours of exercise per day, but this varies by breed, size, and age.
+Before you blame your dog for damage done, ask yourself if she’s getting enough exercise.
+In general, dogs need at least one to two hours of exercise per day, but this varies by breed, size, and age.
 Over time, determine the ideal exercise regimen for your dog and establish a routine.
 You might even notice an improvement in your own health in the meantime.

-It's never too late to start focusing on preventive dental care right now, if you have not already.
-You can brush your dog's teeth, use oral rinses, feed dental treats, or all of the above- just do something.
-And don't forget to talk to your vet about your dog's teeth.
+It's never too late to start focusing on preventive dental care.
+You can brush your dog's teeth, use oral rinses, feed dental treats, or all of the above--just do something.
+It's best not to wait until dental disease threatens your dog's health.
+Of course, be sure to talk to your vet about your dog's teeth.
 Professional cleanings may be necessary from time to time.

-Grooming is not just for “fancy” dogs.
+Grooming is not just for show dogs or “fancy” dogs.
 All dogs need some degree of basic physical upkeep.
 In general, your dog’s grooming needs will be based on her breed.
 However, your dog may have special needs due to health conditions such as allergies.

 Watch for Warning Signs

-Because our dogs cannot speak in words, we must rely on the signs they give us.
+Because our dogs cannot speak to us in words, we must rely on the signs they give us.
 Your dog may exhibit a variety of signs that indicate a health problem.
 Just like you, your dog can develop a mild illness that resolves on its own, so not all signs are reasons for alarm.